Big Al Downing

-Al Downing (January 9, 1940 – July 4, 2005), later known as Big Al Downing, was an American musician, and entertainer.
+Alexander Downing (January 9, 1940 – July 4, 2005), better known as Big Al Downing, was an American musician and entertainer.
 He received the Billboard's New Artist of the Year and the Single of the Year Award in 1979.
 He was inducted into the Rockabilly Hall of Fame and was a frequent performer at the Grand Ole Opry.
-Downing was nominated as Best New Artist by the Academy of Country Music and appeared on Hee Haw, Nashville Now, and Dick Clark's American Bandstand television programs.
+Downing was also nominated for the Best New Artist Award of the Academy of Country Music and appeared on Hee Haw, Nashville Now, and Dick Clark's American Bandstand television programs.

 Biography

 Early career

-He was born in Lenapah, Oklahoma, United States.
+Downing was born in Lenapah, Oklahoma, United States.
 Downing began his career doing piano and vocals in Bobby Poe and The Poe Kats, who were an early backing band for country entertainer Wanda Jackson.
 His piano contributed to the single "Let's Have A Party", which was released in 1960.
 The song reached No. 32 on the UK Singles Chart and made the Top 40 on the U.S. Billboard Hot 100.

 Downing reached the U.S. Hot 100 with "You’ll Never Miss the Water (Till the Well Runs Dry)", a duet with Little Esther Phillips.
 After the release of this single, he was signed by Warner Brothers.
 In 1974, Downing recorded the single, "I'll Be Holding On", which went to number one on the U.S. Disco chart for three weeks.
 In addition, "I'll Be Holding On" was a hit in Europe.
 On the other US charts, the single went to No. 31 on the soul chart and No. 85 on the Billboard Hot 100.

 Country music with Warner Brothers

 Al Downing's popularity continued to grow, and he had several hits on the country charts between 1978 and 1989.
 He compiled a list of his own songs, which he presented to his producer at Warner Brothers.
 In 1978, "Mr. Jones" reached the Top 20, followed by "Touch Me (I'll Be Your Fool Once More)" in 1979.
-That same year, Downing produced "Midnight Lace," which reached the 50s on the charts, and "I Ain't No Fool," which peaked at the upper 70s.
+That same year, Downing produced "Midnight Lace", which reached the 50s on the charts, and "I Ain't No Fool", which peaked at the upper 70s.
 In 1980, the "Story Behind The Story" reached the Top 40 and "Bring It On Home" reached the Top 20.

 Two years passed before Downing created another hit, this time with the Team label.
-In 1982, "I'll Be Loving You" reached the Top 50, followed by "Darlene," which reached the lower 60s.
-The next year, "It Takes Love" reached the Top 40, followed by "Let's Sing About Love," which peaked in the mid-60s.
+In 1982, "I'll Be Loving You" reached the Top 50, followed by "Darlene", which reached the lower 60s.
+The next year, "It Takes Love" reached the Top 40, followed by "Let's Sing About Love", which peaked in the mid-60s.
 In 1984, "The Best Of Families" became a Top 50 hit; That same year, Downing released his final hit with the Team label, "There’ll Never Be A Better Night For Being Wrong".